 Public aid accounts for almost $9.8 billion of the $12.2 billion in total state financial aid.
 In 2020, 66.3% of state financial aid was allocated based on financial need.
 3 https://www.nassgapsurvey.com/survey_reports/2019-2020-51st.pdf National Association of State Student Grant Aid Programs.
 (2021).
 Annual survey report on state-sponsored student financial aid.
 VIEW ALL FOOTNOTES

 Financial aid accounts for an ever-growing portion of education appropriations.

 Only 5.1% of education appropriations were used for public financial aid at the height of per-student appropriations in 2001.
 This proportion increased dramatically during the last two decades and reached 9.9% in 2021.

 Despite increases in financial aid, the student share has grown over time—yet it has recently begun to decline.

 Over the last two decades, state funding declines and tuition revenue increases placed a growing burden on students to fund public higher education.
 In recent years, this trend has reversed and the student share has declined.
 In 2021, 42.1% of total education revenue came from tuition. i Total education revenue The sum of education appropriations and net tuition revenue, excluding any tuition revenue used for capital and debt service.
 Total education revenue includes federal stimulus funding at the state level but not the sector level.
 It measures the amount of revenue available to public institutions to support instruction (excluding medical students).
 VIEW ALL DATA DEFINITIONS

 However, the student share differs greatly across the U.S.

-In more than half of all states, tuition and fees have become the primary revenue source for public higher education
+In many states, tuition and fees have become the primary revenue source for public higher education.